DOI-ONRR/blog-nrrd/src/pages/trusted-tester/index.md

 ## What we are doing with the findings

 The training includes guidance for sharing the results with others, making it easy to identify and fix the failed test conditions.
 We put the ACRT results in a spreadsheet, making it easier for our team to review the information.
 Many automated testing tools provide a score or ranking that helps us prioritize how we can work through fixes.
 Since it’s all manual, contextual, and done on a page-by-page basis, it makes sense Trusted Tester and ACRT do not provide a compliance score or ranking.
 Our spreadsheet made it easy to look at the violations holistically and work together to assign priority to the issues.
-This is done by considering how many pages the issues affects and the estimated level of time and difficulty for the fix.
+This is done by considering how many pages each issue affects and the estimated difficulty level of the fix.

 Now that we’ve tested our top 10 pages for each site, we’re looking forward to applying the Trusted Tester process to more pages.